Oneflow-Inc/oneflow/README.md

 # OneFlow

 OneFlow is an **easy to use** and **easy to scale** deep learning framework that accelerates the **next-generation AI innovation**.
-- It's easy to write a model with PyTorch-like API and accelerate it with Graph Compiler in OneFlow.
+- It's easy to write a model with PyTorch-like API and accelerate it with the Graph Compiler in OneFlow.
 - It's easy to scale a model to N-Dimensional-Parallel or Distributed exectuion in OneFlow.

 [![Simple CI](https://github.com/Oneflow-Inc/oneflow/actions/workflows/simple.yml/badge.svg)](https://github.com/Oneflow-Inc/oneflow/actions/workflows/simple.yml)